QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 The model extends  the model of Robert Solow described in [an earlier lecture](https://python-programming.quantecon.org/python_oop.html).

-It does so by making the saving rate be a choice, instead of a hard-wired fixed number.
+It does so by making  saving rates be   decisions, instead of a hard-wired fixed number.

 (Solow assumed a constant saving rate determined outside the model.)